 HEL-6320 Animal Experimentation for Researchers - 6 ECTS

-Requirement for admission is minimum 3 years education on university or college level (bachelor degree or corresponding) within biomedicine or biology.
+Requirement for admission is minimum bachelor degree (or a higher degree) on university or college level within biomedical sciences or biology

 Recommended prerequisites are course in statistics and knowledge of literature search using internet and library.

 Those who will work exclusively with fish or decapods are referred to the UiT course in Aquatic Animal Welfare (BIO-3503).

 NOTE: Persons that are not registered as students at UiT, need to pay the student tuition fee (semester fee) separately in order to have the ECTS registered.